 Every year in mid-April there is a Global Day of Action on Military Spending.
-It is estimated US\$1,700 billion is spent a year on the military in the world.
+It is estimated US\$1,700 billion is spent a year on the military around the world.

-- The Cold War occurred between 1947 and 1991.
+The Cold War occurred between 1947 and 1991.
+This was not a 'real' war but a time when countries were preparing for war.
 Western and Communist countries were scared of each other.
-They spent billions of dollars creating weapons. - After the break-up of the USSR there was less of a reason to spend money on the military.
-From 1991-2000 most states spent less on the military. - Since 2001, many countries have been spending more money on the military.
+They both spent billions of dollars on creating weapons.
+After the break-up of the Soviet Union there was less of a reason to spend money on the military.
+Countries felt the threat of war had passed.
+From 1991-2000 most states spent less on the military.

+In 2001, terrorists attacked the United States.
+These were the September 11th attacks.
+The United States began a War on Terror.
+Many other countries joined the U.S. in fighting terrorism.
+However, this meant more money was being spent on the military.
+Since 2001, many countries have been spending more money on the military.
 In 2015 the worldwide total reached US1,700 billion.
-This is equal to the UN's budget for 700 years. - The US is the country that spends the most on its military.
-In 2015 it spent \$US596 billion on the military. - The US pulled most of their troops out of Afghanistan and Iraq.
-After, the amount the US spends went down 21%. - In November 2016, the US elected Donald Trump as President.
-He has said he will increase spending for the military. - China spent US\$214 billion in 2015.
+This is equal to the UN's budget for 700 years.

+The US is the country that spends the most on its military.
+In 2015 it spent \$US596 billion on the military.
+The US spent the most money ever in 2010.
+However, after they pulled most troops out of Afghanistan and Iraq the amount they spend has gone down 21%.
+In November 2016, the US elected Donald Trump as President.
+He has said he will increase spending for the military.

+China spent US\$214 billion in 2015.
+This is an estimate by the Stockholm International Peace Research Institute.
 This is an increase of 7.4% from the previous year.
-China said it will continue to increase the budget of the military by 7-8% every year. - China is not involved in any wars.
-However, it claims the South China Sea.
+China said that it will continue to increase the budget of the military by 7-8% every year.
+China is not involved in any wars but claims the South China Sea.
 China has been building artificial islands in the area.
-Many countries believe China will militarize these islands. - Saudi Arabia spent US\$87 billion in 2015.
+Many countries believe China will turn these islands into military islands.

+Saudi Arabia spent US\$87 billion in 2015.
 Its spending has doubled since 2006.
-Part of the reason is because Saudi Arabia is involved in military action in Yemen. - In 2009, Saudi Arabia attacked Yemeni rebels.
-In 2015, they were part of a group of countries trying to influence the Yemeni civil war. - Russia spent US\$66 billion in 2015.
+Part of the reason it has gone up so much is because Saudi Arabia is involved in military action in Yemen.
+In 2009, Saudi Arabia attacked Yemeni rebels.
+In 2015 they were part of a group of countries trying to influence the Yemeni civil war.
+Saudi Arabia spends 10% of its GDP on the military.

+Russia spent US\$66 billion in 2015.
 This is an increase of 7.5%.
-The amount has been increasing since 1998. - The United Kingdom spent US\$55 billion.
+The amount has been increasing since 1998.
+Lower oil prices, however, might force Russian to spend less money in the future.
+The United Kingdom spent US\$55 billion.
 This is roughly the amount the they have spent over the last 15 years.

+Together, these five countries account for 61.5% of all money spent on the military.